wesmar/KeyboardKit/README.md

 ## Project Overview

 ### Introduction
-This comprehensive educational project represents one of the first fully functional keyboard filter drivers developed in over 10 years that successfully combines kernel-mode interception, network communication, sophisticated privilege escalation, and persistent installation mechanisms.
+This comprehensive educational project represents one of the few fully functional IRP-based keyboard filter drivers developed in recent years, specifically compiled and tested for Windows 11 25H2 that successfully combines kernel-mode interception, network communication, sophisticated privilege escalation, and persistent installation mechanisms.
 The project serves as a practical reference for understanding modern Windows protection mechanisms and kernel programming techniques.

 ### Educational Purpose
 This system is designed for: